KPTR (AM): Talk and all-news

 On October 4, 1982, at 4 a.m., KING switched to a talk radio format, mostly with local personalities.
 It was branded simply as "KING NewsTalk 1090".
 Personalities included Jim Althoff, Carl Dombek, Jeff Ray, Randy Rowland, Freddy Mertz, Mike Siegel, Candace Siegel (no relation) and Pat Cashman.
 This format produced moderately high ratings, though never as successful as the top 40 format had been.

 On September 2, 1994, at noon, the station fired all on-air personalities and switched to an all-news radio format, carrying programming from the AP News radio service "All News Radio."

 In February 1995, the Bullitts sold KING AM-FM to Bonneville, the commercial broadcasting arm of the Church of Jesus Christ of Latter-day Saints, based in Salt Lake City.
 (The family had already sold KING-TV to the Providence Journal Company in 1991.)
 Bonneville, in turn, sold KING-AM-FM to EZ Communications later that year.
-The FM station was then sold by EZ to a non-profit organization that pledged to continue its Classical music format as a commercial station.
+The FM station was then sold by EZ to a non-profit organization that pledged to continue its classical music format as a commercial station.
 The TV and FM stations retained the KING call letters; for the AM station, the long-running KING call sign was dropped for KINF, followed by KNWX.

 Country music

-In November 1995, the station swapped formats (but not call letters) with KULL (which was simulcasting country music station KRPM (106.1 FM)).
-1090 became KRPM, an AM simulcast for KRPM-FM/KCIN (now KBKS-FM).
-The simulcast continued after KCIN's flip to rhythmic AC in March 1996, as well as the shift to Top 40 (CHR) in May 1997.
-(EZ merged with American Radio Systems in July 1997; subsequently, Westinghouse/CBS bought American Radio Systems' stations (including KRPM) on September 19, 1997.
-In June 1998, CBS split off the radio division under the revived Infinity Broadcasting name, which would be renamed CBS Radio in December 2005.)
+In November 1995, the station swapped formats (but not call signs) with KULL, which was a simulcast of country music station KRPM-FM 106.1.
+The 1090 facility became KRPM, an AM simulcast for KRPM-FM/KCIN-FM.
+The simulcast continued after KCIN's flip to rhythmic AC as KBKS-FM in March 1996, as well as the shift to Top 40 (CHR) in May 1997.
+EZ merged with American Radio Systems in July 1997; subsequently, Westinghouse/CBS bought American Radio Systems' stations (including KRPM) on September 19, 1997.
+In June 1998, CBS split off the radio division under the revived Infinity Broadcasting name, which would be renamed CBS Radio in December 2005.

 On February 1, 1999, the station broke from the KBKS simulcast and flipped to a locally programmed classic country format with a simulcast of the morning show on sister KMPS-FM.
 At that time, the station's call letters became KMPS, and then KYCW.
 The station began broadcasting in AM stereo in March 2001.